BCEmpire/bcempire.github.io/CONTRIBUTING.md

-please list issues clearly and percicely if commentinn on a missing feature titly you issue mising feature if requesting a
+Please list issues clearly and percicely.
+If commentinn on a missing feature titly you issue MISSING FEATURE.
+If requesting a new feature title the issue NEW FEATURE REQUEST